slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 considered an "ecosystem".

 The package ecosystem is responsible for ensuring that consumers only use artifacts that meet the producers' stated expectations.
-The pacakge ecosystem may also be responsible for providing provenance to consumers.
+The package ecosystem may also be responsible for providing provenance to consumers.

 ### Setting Expectations